-The Bureau also investigates various technology-based crimes, including network intrusions, denials of service, malware, and other forms of cyber attacks.
+The Cyber Crimes Bureau focuses on preventing, investigating, and prosecuting various technology-based crimes, including network intrusions, denials of service, malware, and other forms of cyber-attacks.
 Further, the Bureau prioritizes child exploitation crimes and investigations of online predators.
 The Bureau works directly with the State Police Internet Crimes Against Children Unit and other task forces, including participating in the New Jersey Internet Crimes Against Children Task Force.
 The Deputy Attorneys General and Detectives assigned to the Bureau receive advanced training in digital and mobile forensics allowing them to effectively develop and present complex technical evidence in criminal cases.

 Prosecuting child predators.
 In recent years, child predators have migrated to social media platforms to lure children for sexual activity.
 To combat this trend, the Attorney General’s Office has launched a series of undercover operations, netting dozens of alleged predators, including offenders from all walks of life.
 The Office has also used these announcements as an opportunity to educate parents, children, and school administrators about the risks of using various websites and social media platforms, whether or not those platforms are geared toward use by children.

-Cracking down on child sexual abuse material.
-Working with the New Jersey State Police and the 21 County Prosecutors, the Division of Criminal Justice investigates and prosecutes those who traffic in images of child sexual abuse.
-In recent years, DCJ has sought and obtained lengthy sentences for those convicted of child pornography, including individuals who possessed tens of thousands of images of child sexual abuse.
+Cracking down on child sexual abuse and exploitation material.
+Working with the New Jersey State Police and the 21 County Prosecutors’ Offices, the Division of Criminal Justice investigates and prosecutes those who traffic in images of child sexual abuse and exploitation material.
+In recent years, DCJ has sought and obtained lengthy sentences for those convicted of child sexual abuse and exploitation material, including individuals who possessed tens of thousands of images of child sexual abuse and exploitation.

 Increasing awareness and prosecution of human trafficking.
-The Financial & Cyber Crimes Bureau also investigates human trafficking and related offenses, particularly where child trafficking is alleged.
+The Cyber Crimes Bureau also investigates human trafficking and related offenses, particularly where child trafficking is alleged.
 Those who seek to traffic victims, particularly child-victims, are more frequently using social media platforms in attempts to covertly carry out their crimes.
-The DCJ detectives in the Financial & Cyber Crimes Bureau are uniquely and specially trained to investigate these crimes.
+The DCJ detectives in the Cyber Crimes Bureau are uniquely and specially trained to investigate these crimes.

 The Task Force’s goals are to: